MARQUEZ93/wheelchair/README.md

 Irregardless, I spent too much time w/ the Garmin SDK to not publish something.

 While looking over API Documentation, I noticed the [pushDistance](https://developer.garmin.com/connect-iq/api-docs/Toybox/ActivityMonitor/Info.html#pushDistance-var) field.
 I found zero results for 'Wheelchair' or 'Wheel Chair' in the Garmin IQ Connect Store (Diabetes/Dexcom/Diabetic only have two options.
 They both require the user to provide their Dexcom credentials.).

-My goal was for one download & one positive review!

 ## Credits